 Papers in progress:

-- Land grabbing and the transnationalisation of collective action: insights from Côte d’Ivoire.
+- With M. Saiget, Land grabbing and the transnationalisation of collective action: insights from Côte d’Ivoire.
 In progress.

 Check the publications page for a complete list.